JamesMartin1998/lets-pick/README.md

 ### Connecting to the API

 In axiosDefaults.js, the "axios.defaults.baseURL" variable needs to be set to the string 'https://lets-pick.herokuapp.com/' (deployed API URL).
 This sets the front end website to make requests to the specifc API built in this project.
-Additionally, the backend API project on Heroku needs a config var of "Client_ORIGIN" and the value of "https://lets-pick-app.herokuapp.com" (deployed site URL).
+Additionally, the backend API project on Heroku needs a config var of "CLIENT_ORIGIN" and the value of "https://lets-pick-app.herokuapp.com" (deployed site URL).
 This allows the front end website to make requests to the API.

 ## Credits